-The SPRING programme at TU Dortmund University is, according to the main stages of planning theory, divided into three stages namely: Analysis, Planning and Implementation.
+The SPRING program at TU Dortmund University is, according to the main stages of planning theory, divided into three stages namely: Analysis, Planning and Implementation.
 Teaching takes place in various forms such as lectures, seminars, subject-related exercises and workshops with its reference document: The SPRING Region Profile.
 Module examinations take place as either oral or written exams, workshop reports, assignments or research paper.
 The table below indicates the six modules and its respective courses (including the credit points - CP) as well the type of examination and a brief module description.

 - Spatial Planning and Sustainable Development in Germany (1 CP)